Economy of Hungary: External relations

-The EU

 Hungary joined the European Union on 05/01/2004 after a successful referendum among the EU-10.
 The EU's free trade system helps Hungary, as it is a relatively small country and thus needs export and import.

 After the accession to the EU, Hungarian workers could immediately go to work to Ireland, Sweden and the United Kingdom.
 Other countries imposed restrictions.

-Rest of the world

-Foreign trade

 In 2007, 25% of all exports of Hungary were of high technology, which is the 5th largest ratio in the European Union after Malta, Cyprus, Ireland, and the Netherlands.
 The EU10 average was 17.1% and the Eurozone average was 16% in 2007.